couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/appendix-release-notes.markdown

 **Enhancements in 1.4.5**

-* [JCBC-531](http://www.couchbase.com/issues/browse/JCBC-531): Optional support for Diagnostics has been added.
+* [JCBC-531](http://www.couchbase.com/issues/browse/JCBC-531): Optional support for diagnostics has been added.
 When DEBUG logging is enabled, very verbose diagnostics information about the runtime will be logged on startup.
-In addition, a manual call to `Diagnostics.collectAndFormat()` can be used to print runtime information in failure cases or during error handling scenarios (for better analysis afterwards).
+In addition, a manual call to `Diagnostics.collectAndFormat()` can be used to print run time information in failure cases or during error handling scenarios (for better analysis afterwards).
 Information also includes GC pauses, heap statistics and version information.
 Every single property is utilized through MXBeans internally.

 **Fixes in 1.4.5**